osquery/osquery/docs/wiki/development/windows-provisioning.md

 ## Initial Assumptions

- * `git` for Windows should be already installed in order to `git clone` the **osquery** repository containing the provisioning script.
+ * `git` for Windows should be already installed in order to `git clone` the **osquery** repository containing the provisioning script
  * The machine is running the Windows 10 64 bit operating system with PowerShell 3.0 or later installed
- * No previous instance of Visual Studio 2015 is installed.
+ * No previous instance of Visual Studio 2015 is installed
  * The user is running the script as an **Administrator** with elevated privileges

 ## Build Process